 - By continuous administration of a pain-relieving drug through the vein und an anaesthetic drug via the airways (inhalation anaesthesia)

-As soon as the animal is asleep, various methods are used to secure the airway:
+As soon as the cat is asleep, various methods are used to secure the airway:

 - Intubation anaesthesia: a breathing tube is introduced through the mouth into the windpipe and sealed against the windpipe by an inflatable cuff